All Episodes

 He hasn't done the job, and the senior leadership there has really been pushing the politics.

-Also breaking news from John Solomon.
+Also, breaking news from John Solomon.

-We'll check in with him and Seamus Bruner uh at the bottom of the half hour as we continue.
+We'll check in with him and Seamus Bruner at the bottom of the half hour as we continue.

 Hey there, I'm Mary Catherine Hamm.